The Unbounded Denominators Conjecture: Generalization to vector-valued modular forms

-If one drops the semisimplicity stipulation on $\rho $ in the definition of a vector-valued modular form, the resulting structure has been named a \emph{logarithmic vector-valued modular form} by Knopp and Mason~\cite{KnoppMasonLog}.
+If one drops the semisimplicity stipulation on $\rho \left( \right)$ in the definition of a vector-valued modular form, the resulting structure has been named a \emph{logarithmic vector-valued modular form} by Knopp and Mason~\cite{KnoppMasonLog}.
 They also do arise in conformal field theories, termed \emph{logarithmic} (in place of rational).
 See, for example, Fuchs--Schweigert~\cite{FuchsSchweigert}.
-But now by Remark~\ref{log remark} the components of a weight zero vector-valued modular form with bounded denominators can certainly be transcendental over $\C(\lambda)$.
-Still the examples there are classical (congruence) modular forms, except of a higher weight.
-In Question~\ref{logarithmic UDC} below we give an extension of the unbounded denominators problem over to the logarithmic setting.
+The components of a weight zero logarithmic vector-valued modular form with bounded denominators can now be classical (congruence) modular forms of higher weight, and so certainly transcendental over~$\C(\lambda)$ (see Remark~\ref{log remark}).
+In Question~\ref{logarithmic UDC} below, we give an extension of the unbounded denominators problem over to the logarithmic setting.
 It remains outside the scope of our method as far as we could see.
 Before stating this question, we recall some basic facts concerning quasi-modular forms.
-Recall that the ring of \emph{quasi-modular forms}~$\WM(\Gamma)$ for~$\Gamma \subset \SL_2(\Z)$ may be identified with the ring generated by~$E_2$ over the ring of classical holomorphic modular forms~$M(\Gamma)$ of integral weight for~$\Gamma$~\cite[Prop~20(ii)]{Zagier123}, and by~\cite[Prop~20(i)]{Zagier123} it is stable under the operator
+Recall that the ring of \emph{quasi-modular forms}~$\WM(\Gamma)$ for~$\Gamma \subset \PSL_2(\Z)$ may be identified with the ring generated by~$E_2$ over the ring of classical holomorphic modular forms~$M(\Gamma)$ of integral weight for~$\Gamma$~\cite[Prop~20(ii)]{Zagier123}, and by~\cite[Prop~20(i)]{Zagier123} it is stable under the operator

 Let~$M^{!}(\Gamma)$ denote the ring of weakly holomorphic modular forms for~$\Gamma$; that is, the meromorphic modular forms which are holomorphic away from the cusps.